 - supporting customers in real time via chatbots and virtual assistants

 Drug development and medical research.
 Generative AI algorithms help pharmaceutical companies discover and test new drugs much faster than any other technology can.
-These models assist in protein engineering, understanding DNA sequences, and researching generics to allow medical researchers to track and define the most subtle correlations between drug components and human health.
+These models assist in protein engineering, understanding DNA sequences, and researching genetics to allow medical researchers to track and define the most subtle correlations between drug components and human health.
 For instance, biotech startup Evozyne is using generative AI models to simulate protein evolution to discover the most suitable candidates for drug development.

-Radiological support.
-Interpreting and analyzing medical images can be difficult, especially if their quality and resolution aren’t that high.
-Generative AI models can improve the quality of medical images so radiologists can make more accurate diagnoses.
+models can improve the quality of medical images so radiologists can make more accurate diagnoses.
 Plus, generative AI models can analyze medical images and write radiological reports, saving time and allowing radiologists to perform more examinations in a day.

 Precision medicine.
 Generative AI algorithms can process large sets of patients’ medical records, prescriptions, medical images, laboratory results, and even clinicians’ notes, along with any unstructured data (lifestyle choices, handwritten health materials) to help clinicians quickly come up with personalized patient treatment plans.

-Generative AI examples in FinTech businesses
+Generative AI in FinTech

 Financial businesses have vast possibilities to benefit from implementing generative models.
 Although AI is already actively used across this domain, even spurring the development of new FinTech applications and solutions, generative AI models allow financial companies to get a completely new perspective on running their business.
+Let’s explore four examples of generative AI in finance.

 Advanced fraud detection.
-By analyzing large numbers of financial transactions, generative AI algorithms can not only define which transactions are potentially fraudulent but can specify precautionary measures to avoid the same situations in the future.
+By analyzing large numbers of financial transactions, generative AI algorithms can not only define which transactions are potentially fraudulent but can also specify precautionary measures to avoid the same situations in the future.
 Thus, one of the prominent benefits of generative AI models lies in the possibility of providing more extensive and detailed outputs than expected.
 Plus, generative AI solutions can create synthetic data for training fraud detection models and increasing their accuracy.

 Financial market analysis.
 Generative AI algorithms can also analyze the financial markets to predict possible trends and build economic scenarios, helping financial institutions better prepare for market changes and update their services accordingly.

-Generative AI use cases for the manufacturing domain
+Generative AI in manufacturing

 Generative AI also has a lot to offer manufacturers, particularly in solving such time-intensive issues as unexpected production equipment outages, allocating resources for manufacturing new products, and onboarding and training production floor staff.